AIA-Studio-IaaC-G06/PFHG/README.md

 Make sure you have the best fit python to deal with Hops by now (3.8), and also pip installed in your computer.
 Find it https://www.python.org/downloads/release/python-3810/ and https://pypi.org/project/pip/.

-Before start, inside your Python interface, run these lines of code in the terminal to install the libraries necessary:
+Before start, inside your Python interface, choose the Python 3.8 interpreter, and run these lines of code in the terminal to install the libraries necessary:
+Markup : * pip3.8 install flask
+         * pip3.8 install ghhops_server

 ###### pip3.8 install flask
 ###### pip3.8 install ghhops_server
 ###### pip3.8 install rhino3dm